nilsmehlhorn/blog/src/pages/posts/angular-environment/index.md

 dependency injection at our disposal, so it's advisable to leverage these tools for a better development experience.
-Especially in bigger applications with multiple environments we can greatly benefit from properly defined interfaces and good test coverage.
+Especially in bigger applications with multiple environments we can greatly benefit from properly defined interfaces, good test coverage and test-driven development.